opulencephp/docs/bootstrappers.md

 ```

 <h2 id="registering-bindings">Registering Bindings</h2>
-Before you can start using your application, your Ioc container needs some bindings to be registered.
+Before you can start using your application, your IoC container needs some bindings to be registered.
 This is where `Bootstrapper::registerBindings()` comes in handy.
-Anything that needs to be bound to the Ioc container should be done here.
+Anything that needs to be bound to the IoC container should be done here.
 Once the application is started, all bootstrappers' bindings are registered.

 ```php
 use MyApp\UserRepo;